Skip to main content

 The Long Walk of the Navajo was a forced relocation of the Navajo people from Eastern Arizona to the area of Fort Sumner in New Mexico.
 The forced march was an act carried out under the command of the federal government.
 All together, there were 53 occurrences of forced marches that happened between August of 1864 and until late 1866.
 Over 200 individuals died while marching to New Mexico.

-While we strive to ensure content accuracy and relevance, AI-generated material may not always reflect the most current information.
-We recommend independently verifying important details to confirm accuracy.
+Some articles on this blog may include AI-generated elements.
+While we strive for accuracy and relevance, please note that AI-assisted content may not always reflect the most current information.
+We recommend verifying important details independently to ensure accuracy